 First runner off at 7:00pm, or shortly thereafter.

-For For 2019 & 2020 Results see images below the list of links to the 2018 and earlier Cambus Results.
+For 2019 & later results see the images below the list of links to the 2018 and earlier Cambus Results.
+The latest Thursday evening Cambus results are also usually displayed during the current month.